-Though it’s not 100% vegetarian, this Indian fusion resto has plenty of plant-forward street eats on its menu, plus an always refreshing Meatless Monday special.
+Though it’s not 100% vegetarian, this Indian fusion resto has plenty of plant-forward street eats on its Mumbai-style menu, plus an always refreshing Meatless Monday special.
 Get paneer masala curries, smoked eggplant dosas, and black garbanzo buddha burgers before hitting their bake lab for some diabetes-inducing, chocolate-saffron-and-cardamom-laced sweets.
 You can also start your morning with rice & almond flour coconut pancakes and crepe-like dosas filled with things like sautéed greens, pumpkin seed chutney, and avocado masala

-TFK’s fresh/local/sustainable eats are completely crave-worthy and doctor approved.
-That means you can feel good about eating all the tofu chorizo burritos, butternut squash pizzas, and inside out quinoa burgers you could want.
+TFK’s fresh/local/sustainable eats are completely crave-worthy and doctor-approved; that means you can feel good about eating all the vegan chorizo bowls, butternut squash pizzas, edamame dumplings, and inside-out quinoa burgers you could want.
 Also, you should get a “healthy” cocktail and some flourless chocolate cake.
 Doctor’s orders.